TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.txt

 = 4.6.1 (23.10.2020) =

 * Fix :- Tracker cron event was not running properly which is fixed now.
-* Dev :- Able to change the name of the print invoice and delivery notes in the dropdown menu on Orders page.
+* Dev :- With the help of filters now able to change the name of the print invoice and delivery notes in the dropdown menu on Orders page.

 = 4.6.0 (22.09.2020) =